fernando-stteffen/Django-Portal/README.md

-# Django-Portal
+Django-Portal
+-
+___
-This is a portal in django only to skill test
+This is a portal in django what purpose  only to train my skills

+___
+Created by Fernando Stteffen [Linkedin](https://www.linkedin.com/in/fernando-stteffen-9b9460210/)